eikeschuett/dMaps_SLV/README.md

 sudo apt-get upgrade
 ```

-## Prepare data, run deltaMaps and visualize the results
+## Preparation of SLA data and dimensionality reduction with deltaMaps
-dMaps_utils.py contains all functions required to download and preprocess the AVISO (or any other) dataset, run deltaMaps, visualize the results and apply the proposed heuristic by [Falasca et al. 2019](https://doi.org/10.1029/2019MS001654) to identify the optimal value for the neighborhood size (k).
-In dMaps_utils.py all functions are defined and a code example is provided.
+``dMaps_utils.py`` contains many (helper-) functions required to download and preprocess the AVISO (or any other) dataset, run deltaMaps, visualize the results and apply the proposed heuristic by [Falasca et al. 2019](https://doi.org/10.1029/2019MS001654) to identify the optimal value for the neighborhood size (k).

+To download and preprocess the data, open ``dMaps_utils.py`` and scroll towards the ``Download and prepare dataset`` section (~line 1305).
+In this section, you need to check that all file paths are correct and you enter your AVISO credentials.
+Then run this file in you ``dMaps``-environment on Ubuntu.
+By default, the final output file will be called ``AVISO_MSLA_1993-2020_prep_2_deg_gaus.nc``.

+For convinience, i now switched to my ``networkx``-environment on Windows, but I think you should be able to run deltaMaps from the environment on Ubuntu.
+Anyway, to run deltaMaps on the prepared SLA dataset, have a look into ``run_dMaps_on_SLA.py``.
+Again you should check that all path and filenames are correct.
+There are two pitfalls: 1.
+The repository ``dMaps_SLV`` (from where ``dMaps_utils`` is imported) is a subdirectory of the working directory.
+If this is different in your case, you need to sys.append the directory containing ``dMaps_utils`` to import it correctly.
+2: The function ``dMaps.run_dMaps`` (~line 37) requires the (relative) path the ``run_delta_maps.py``, which is located in your clone of the deltaMaps-repo (``py-Dmaps``).

+Finding the best value for the neighborhood size (K) (i.e. the K nearest neighbors around a grid cell that initially form a region) is a crucual step when using deltaMaps.
+If K is too small, the local homogeneity field will be noisy, if its too large, the local homogeneity may be oversmoothed and candidates for domains may remain undeteced.
+According to [Falasca et al. 2019](https://doi.org/10.1029/2019MS001654), the best K-value can be found by comparing the differences between several runs of deltaMaps with different values for k using the Normalize Mutual Information (NMI).
+For this reason, deltaMaps will by default run for k's between 4 and 20 and the NMI-matrix will be plotted at the end.
+K should be choosen so that the NMI is large for this K and for neighboring values of K. This avoids that the K is sensitive to fluctuations around the chosen K value.
+It should also be at least 4 so that neighbors in all directions of a grid cell are considered.
+In my case, k=11 appears to be the best choice.
+Therefore, the results from the deltaMas run with k=11 will be used for the remainder of the study.

 ### Download and preprocessing of data
 To make it easier to download and preprocess the data, use the following functions: